imkailey/2020-10-26-ACV-JRNL/2020-10-09-RTF-full-lecture-notes.md

 * like slide projector but very complex
 * images put on glass and big

-### eadweard muybridge
+### Eadweard Muybridge

 * photographer and motion picture
-* killed wifes lover
+* killed wife's lover
-* horeses running was mystery and paintings look dumb
+* horses running was mystery and paintings look dumb
 * set up many cameras and captured stuff quickly
-* zoopraxiscope = pictures on spinning piece of glass in a cirlcle
+* zoopraxiscope = pictures on spinning piece of glass in a circle

 * development of motion pictures

-  * 1888 edison and muybridge discussed zoopraxiscope
+  * 1888 Edison and Muybridge discussed zoopraxiscope
-  * 1888-1891 edison assigned william dickinson to develop the kinetograph and kinetoscope
+  * 1888-1891 Edison assigned William Dickinson to develop the kinetograph and kinetoscope
     * kinetograph was the motion picture camera
     * kinetoscope was the projector
   * 1891 "Dickinson's greeting" debuts
-  * 1894 first kinetescope parlour opens NYC and Edison patents everything
+  * 1894 first kinetoscope parlor opens NYC and Edison patents everything
   * 1892-1893 Edison built the "black Maria" film studio in west orange, NJ
   * moving to theaters allowed the spread of movies, can be shown to more people
   * 1896 vitascope